hypi-universe/fn-google-analytics/README.md

 # Build & Release

+NOTE: This is NOT necessary for this function.
+Hypi publishes the `ga` function, use `src: "hypi"` as shown in the usage above.

 1. Make sure you've logged into the Hypi container register by running `docker login hcr.hypi.app -u hypi` and enter a token from your Hypi account as the password
 2. Build the JAR and copy the dependencies `mvn clean package`
 3. Build the docker image `docker build . -t hcr.hypi.app/ga:v4`